keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

       * **vim-gnome** &#8211; for a VIM editor with graphical abilities, run as `gvim`
       * **virtualbox** &#8211; for virtual machines
       * **zsh** &#8211; my preferred shell</ul>
-    Here&#8217;s the command to install them:
+    Here's the command to install them:

 ```
 >sudo apt-get install \